This homemade pizza dough recipe is way easier than you think. Mix the flour together and watch the dough rise. Now, any night can be pizza night.

 Storing the Pizza Dough

 This easy pizza dough recipe is an amazing alternative to frozen and packaged pizza.
-It’s healthier and you’ll know each ingredient in the dough.
+It’s cheaper and you’ll know each ingredient in the dough.
 Depending on your meal prepping plans, refrigerate the raw dough or freeze it for later use.
-When ready to use the dough, let it come to room temperature for about an hour before baking.
+Then, when you’re ready to use the dough, let it come to room temperature for about an hour before baking.

 - Refrigerate: To store for up to a week, wrap your dough tightly in plastic wrap and store in the fridge.

-- Freeze: To store for up to two months, allow the dough to rise completely, then wrap it in plastic wrap and freeze.
-When ready to use, let it completely thaw in the fridge.
-Cook as directed.
+- Freeze: To store the dough for up to two months, allow the dough to rise completely, then wrap it in plastic wrap and freeze.
+When ready to use, let it thaw completely in the fridge, then come to room temperature before baking.

 More Dough-y Recipes